ezluna/hello-world/Readme_2.md

 # GoogleQuest Competition

-The intention of this project is to develop a model that will predict the labels of different subjective aspects of question-answering.
-The training labels and the list of question-answer pairs were gathered from nearly 70 different websites and can be found on the Kaggle's competition website: https://www.kaggle.com/c/google-quest-challenge/overview
+The intention of this project is to develop a model that will predict target values of 30 different labels for each question-answer pair.
+The question-answer subjects for training and testing were gathered from nearly 70 different StackExchange websites and can be found on the Kaggle's competition website: https://www.kaggle.com/c/google-quest-challenge/overview

 ## Getting Started